- July 13, 2021

 The banded mongoose (mungus mungo) has a big head with a black snort and with small ears.
-The body of the mongoose is covered with fur that is black and brown in color, the inner parts of the body are lighter than the outer body.
+The body of the mongoose is covered with black and brown fur.
+The inner and lower parts on the other hand, are lighter.
 The body of the banded mongoose is lined with horizontal Dark brown bars across its back.

-The mongoose live in groups of 7 to 40 individual groups; but these are usually mixed sexed.
-They live in dens, abandoned termite mounds and times when they cannot find a comfortable habitant, the banded mongoose form compact arrangements.
-Where they lay on each other while their heads face outwards and outside.
+The mongoose live in groups of 7 to 40 individual groups; mixed both male & female.
+They live in dens and abandoned termite mounds.
+However in times when a comfortable habitant is elusive, the banded mongoose form compact arrangements.
+This means they lay on each other with heads face outwards and outside.

 The rodents feed on millipedes, termites and are predated by the African wild dog.

 Banded mongoose tracking involves a team of tourists and researchers tracking these species in their savannahs of the park.
 Tourists can opt for the morning tracking session or the after tracking period.
-The tracking of the mongoose takes about one to three hours depending on the location and movements of the banded mongoose.
+The tracking of the mongoose takes about one to three hours depending on the location and their movements.

 Mongoose tracking is done by foot after a drop off by a tour vehicle to the Mweya peninsula.
-Since this activity takes place off track into the mashes, it is advised to always be escorted by the park guides and researchers as one heads out to track the mongoose.
+Since this activity takes place off-track into the mashes, it is advised to always be escorted by the park-guides and researchers.

 The tracking processing of the mongoose tracking is done with the help of a tracking device to sense their presence.

-The experience with mongoose tracking rewards with the visitors knowledge about their behaviors, characteristics, habits, diet , reproduction, distribution and all about the banded mongoose.
-Besides
+The experience of mongoose tracking rewards the visitors with knowledge about their behaviors, characteristics, habits, diet, reproduction, distribution and all about the banded mongoose.

-Besides tracking the banded mongoose in the Mweya peninsular, game drives along the peninsula and a boat cruise on the Kazinga channel are not to be with a visit to the area.
-The area is home to other wildlife that can be viewed along the mongoose, these include the loins, leopards, buffalos, genets, warthogs among other.
+Besides tracking the banded mongoose in the Mweya peninsular, there are other activities available.
+These include game drives along the peninsula and a boat cruise on the Kazinga.
+The area is home to other wildlife that can be viewed along the mongoose.
+These include the loins, leopards, buffalos, genets, warthogs among other.

-For a tourists to participate in mongoose tracking they are required to pay a fee at the entry of Queen Elizabeth national park depending on their nationality.
-For foreign citizens they pay 30 dollars, 30 $ for the foreign residents and 30,000 Uganda shillings for the East African citizens.
+For a tourists to participate in mongoose tracking they are required to pay an entry to Queen Elizabeth NP.
+For foreign non-residents $30, $25 for the foreign residents and 30,000 Uganda shillings for the East African citizens.

 Queen Elizabeth national park can be accessed by a road transfer from any part of Uganda.
 From Kampala the road transfer moves towards the western region of Uganda to kasese district.
 The transfer takes approximately 6 hours driving a distance of 415 kilometers.

-The mongoose tracking experience, is a lifetime adventure to add onto while visiting Queen Elizabeth national park besides the numerous activities that can be enjoyed while at the national park.
+The mongoose tracking experience, is an adventure to experience while visiting Queen Elizabeth NP.